REENA1101/FrontEnd-CapStone-Project/README.md

 A Front End Capstone project having tech stack JS, CSS and HTML and using React, React-Router-Dom, Chakra etc. The web app is a Restaurant app named as Little Lemon Restaurant,

+The project contains:

-The project contains:   1.
-Home Page also known as the Landing page of the site with a sliding Navbar and Reserve
-                           Table option with a timed/manual slider, and Visitor reviews , and lastly with a footer with a back to top button which slides and takes the user smoothly to the top.
+                        1. Home Page also known as the Landing page of the site with a sliding Navbar and Reserve Table option with a timed/manual slider, and Visitor reviews , and lastly with a footer with a back to top button which slides and takes the user smoothly to the top.

                         2. About page: entailing some facts and details about the restaurant with a reserve table button and a footer and navbar as usual.
                         3. Booking Page: With a functionality of providing the users a form to reserve their seats online for the restaurant, with a navbar and Footer and a back to top button as usual
                         4. All other pages are currently under construction including the responsiveness of the app.
-                        Thankyou...

 Home Page:
 ![Screenshot 2024-08-05 092815](https://github.com/user-attachments/assets/8dd325cf-a457-4f77-8100-9b0e57389dc1)